 In the consolidated reports prepared based on the submissions of UN entities to the UN system-wide financial data reporting, care must be taken to avoid the double counting of revenue.
 This is done in different ways depending on the grant financing instrument used.

-- A. Inter-UN eliminations carried out by the CEB Secretariat for revenue received from another UN entity as any of the following: - a. project/programme specific contributions - b. an allocation from assessed contributions - c. revenue from services provided by one UN entity to another UN entity.
+- A. Inter-UN eliminations carried out by the CEB Secretariat for revenue received from another UN entity as any of the following: - a. assessed contributions received from other UN entity